 When encoding picture 0, a simple encoder which wants to update, for example, both the sao_params() and alf_params(), selects an APS currently not used by the decoding process from the table (in the example of figure 1, it’s saying APS(1)), places sao_params() and alf_param() into it, sets the aps_sample_adaptive_offset_data_present_flag and aps_adaptive_loop_filter_data_present_flag, and clears aps_scaling_list_data_present_flag in APS(1).
 Further, it sets the ref_aps_flag to 1, and ref_aps_id to 0, e.g. APS(0), which contains the appropriate scaling list parameters other than the sao_params() and alf_params().
 In doing so, the new APS in inserted at the start of the APS linked list and, according to the algorithm described, sao_aparam() and alf_params() are taken from the new APS(1) while scaling list_param() from older APS(0) in the APS linked list.

 If, for the next picture, (picture 1), only new SAO parameters were required to be updated, the encoder has several choices.
 It can, for example, select an APS not currently used for the decoding process (here APS(2)), populate it with SAO parameters, and insert it at the start of the list as already described.
 After doing so, the linked list would have grown by one APS element, as shown in Figure 1.
-However, it can equally place the SAO parameters into the APS that contained the SAO parametersflag are parsed together before the parameters are parsed.
-This was motivated by using CABAC for the parameter.
-Now that VLC is used, the flags should be parsed beforeAs for those limits, we suggest that eight entries in an APS table are appropriate.
+However, it can equally place the SAO parameters into the APS that contained the SAO parameters before, i.e. APS(1) that was once referred to by the slices in picture 0, without changing ref_aps_flag, ref_aps_id and the loop filter data.
+In this case, the length of the APS reference chain remains the same as before.
+Note that, in some cases, the encoder may have no other choice but using the second mechanism, because the number of entries and the maximum size of the linked list are limited.

+As for those limits, we suggest that eight entries in an APS table are appropriate.
 For the length of the linked list, two elements is the minimum that allows the mechanism to work, and anything larger than three appears to us to be overkill.
 The table size needs to be profile-independent so to preserve parsing independency between SPS and APS, but the maximum length of the linked list can and probably should be profile-dependent and scale with the number of tools with APS data structures allowed in the profile.

 Another special case in Figure 1 is that tool parameters are not available after parsing an APS.
 Suppose that when coding picture 2, the scaling list data is unchanged, sao_params() is newly derived, and ALF is not applied.
 Moreover, the encoder has decided that the data in APS(2) will not be needed in the future any more.
 Therefore, the encoder generates a new APS with an used APS ID of 2 to overwrite the older APS(2), where there are new SAO parameters but no loop filter data. ref_aps_flag is set to 1 and ref_aps_id to 0.
 Therefore, no ALF parameters will be obtained by parsing this APS link, and the encoder sets the slice header adaptive_loop_filter_flag, to 0.
 Note that an encoder must always guarantee that when scaling list, SAO and/or ALF are used in coding a slice, the corresponding tool parameters will be available after parsing referred APS.